jgrizzled/bipbf/README.md

 # bipbf

-**bipbf** is a brute force password-guessing tool for recovering BIP39 (mnemonic phrase) wallets (ex created by Trezor or Ledger hardware wallets) where you have the seed phrase and a known address but lost the password (aka 25th word).
+**bipbf** is a brute force password-guessing tool for recovering BIP39 (mnemonic phrase) wallets (like created by Trezor or Ledger hardware wallets) where you have the seed phrase and a known address but lost the password (aka 25th word).
 It supports multiple modes of brute force, including exhaustive, password list, variation, and wordlist modes.
+Brute force runs can be interrupted and resumed.

 BIP39 wallets are designed to be slow to brute force (performing 2048 rounds of SHA512 hashing on the mnemonic + password to derive the master private key).
 Thus, performing an exhaustive brute force (IE trying all possible combinations of characters from a charset) is not recommended.
 For password lengths > 7 characters, an exhaustive search is likely to take months, if not years, to complete.